Your first query

 $$;

-Semolina needs a connection pool to talk to your warehouse.
-Register one before running any queries:
+Semolina needs an engine to talk to your warehouse.
+An engine owns one connection pool and the dialect for a backend.
+Build one with create_engine() and register it before running any queries:

-The same Python code works for both backends.
-The type field in your .semolina.toml determines which warehouse to connect to.
+The same Python code works for both backends. create_engine("default") reads the [connections.default] section of your .semolina.toml, and the type field there determines which warehouse to connect to.

 See How to choose and configure a backend for full connection details and TOML configuration.